SpenceKonde/DxCore/README.md

 There is now support for an Optiboot derived bootloader!
 See the Bootloader section below for more information.
 The bootloader, of course, requires a UPDI programmer to install.

 ## Brutal errata in initial hardware
-The silicon errata in the initial versions of these parts is pretty brutal, particularly for the 128k parts, which were released first - and it's not even complete!
+The silicon errata in the initial versions of these parts is pretty brutal, particularly for the 128k parts, which were released first - and the errata sheets are not even complete!
 See [errata and extras](megaavr/extras/errata_and_extras.md) for more information on the un/poorly-documented behavior of these devices..

 ## Quick Peripheral by Peripheral comparison
-[Compared to tinyAVR 0/1-series and/or mega 0-series](megaavr/extras/Comparison.md) - these were my thoughts as I first exploted these parts; it is not an in-depth guide to the features of these parts, nor is it intended to be.
+[Compared to tinyAVR 0/1-series and/or mega 0-series](megaavr/extras/Comparison.md) - these were my thoughts as I first explored these parts; it is not an in-depth guide to the features of these parts, nor is it intended to be.

 # Features

 ## Memory-mapped flash?
 It's complicated.
 Unlike the tinyAVR 0/1-series and megaAVR 1-series parts, which are able to map their entire flash to memory, the DA-series parts can only map 32KB at a time.
 The FLMAP bits in NVMCTRL.CTRLB control this mapping.
 Unfortunately, because this can be changed at runtime, the linker can't automatically put constants into flash on 64k and 128k parts.
 However, on 32k parts, it can, and does!

-As of 1.2.0, you can declare a const variable MAPPED_PROGMEM; this will put it in the final section of flash (section 1 or 3 - they're 0-indexed); in this case, the data is not copied to RAM, and *you can use the variable directly to access it through the mapped flash!* (this only works if you don't change which section of the flash is mapped in NVMCTRL.CTRLB); you can store up to 32k of data this way.
-The PROGMEM attribute also works normally, ie, if you declare something PROGMEM, it will be stored in flash in the lower 64k (if possible), and can be accessed using pgm_read_* macros.
+As of 1.2.0, you can declare a const variable `MAPPED_PROGMEM`; this will put it in the final section of flash (section 1 or 3 - they're 0-indexed); in this case, the data is not copied to RAM, and *you can use the variable directly to access it through the mapped flash!* (this only works if you don't change which section of the flash is mapped in NVMCTRL.CTRLB); you can store up to 32k of data this way.
+The `PROGMEM` attribute also works normally, ie, if you declare something PROGMEM, it will be stored in flash in the lower 64k (if possible), and can be accessed using `pgm_read_*` macros.

 Note that the errata relating to the memory mapping on the AVR128DA parts is not a problem for the application, as the bootloader does not set BOOTRP, and the application cannot write to the flash (on parts with more than 32k of flash, the bootloader uses the SPM instruction to write the flash one word at a time, rather than ST to write it one byte at a time).

-The `F()` macro works the same way as it does on normal boards as of 1.2.0, even on the 32k parts, where it is unnecessary to save RAM - this was done in order to maintain library compatibility; several very popular libraries rely on F() returning a `__FlashStringHelper *` and make use of pgm_read_byte() to read it.
+The `F()` macro works the same way as it does on normal boards as of 1.2.0, even on the 32k parts, where it is unnecessary to save RAM - this was done in order to maintain library compatibility; several very popular libraries rely on F() returning a `__FlashStringHelper *` and make use of `pgm_read_byte()` to read it.

 ## Bootloader support (New in 1.1.0!)